-- > We share the ownership of the strategic direction between schools and the education support office. - > We have community confidence in our ability to deliver quality and equitable education. - We align the Education Support Office and our school plans with our strategic direction. - We trust and support each other during challenges.
+- > We empower every individual to learn and help others to do so. - We value leadership that promotes and models inquiry and creativity. - We have a future focussed workforce with the capability to achieve outcomes for each student. - We share the ownership of the strategic direction between schools and the education support office. - We have community confidence in our ability to deliver quality and equitable education. - We align the Education Support Office and our school plans with our strategic direction. - > We trust and support each other during challenges.